Important Days in April

 23 April: World Book and Copyright Day

-World Book and Copyright Day is celebrated on 23 April to promote the reading of books.
+World Book and Copyright Day are celebrated on 23 April to promote the reading of books.
 Every year on this day, UNESCO and international organizations select a world book capital to maintain the day’s celebrations.
-The world book capital 2020 has been selected as Kuala Lumpur (Malaysia).
+The world book capital has been selected as Kuala Lumpur (Malaysia).
 The day represents equal access to knowledge to promote literacy throughout the world.

 24 April: National Panchayati Raj Day